germanattanasio/personalized-recommendations/INSTRUCTIONS.md

   3. Once you have named your application, click the deploy button to begin the deploy process to Bluemix.
 During this process, Bluemix will automatically build and deploy our starter application based on the Github repository that we accessed at the start of the lab.

   4. Once the application has finished deploying, you will see a "Success!" message.
-At this point, scroll to the top of the page and select "Dashboard" from the header bar.
+On the same screen, you will see buttons to "Edit Code" and "View App".
+Let's select the "View App" button to launch the app in it's current state.

   ![deploy-success](/instructions/deploy-success.png)

-  5. Test Out the new app.
-Now that we have deployed our application to Bluemix, the next step is to test out the application in its current state.
-Afterwards we will build out more functionality into the application.
-  IMAGE APP ROUTE + EDIT CODE
+  5. In the starter app, you are able to enter concepts in the bar provided and see what cities might be relevant.
+For this example, we entered "Snorkel" as a concept.

+  Right now, our app is interesting, but we can add more functionality into it to make it much more useful.

 ## Modify the existing application

-  1. Let’s edit our source code.
-Back on the application home page in Bluemix, you will see a link to the Jazz Hub repository, and a button to **Edit Code**.
+  1. It's time to edit our source code to build two more of the Watson services into the app.
+Back on the "Success!" page, click the button that says **Edit Code**.
-  Click on **Edit Code.**

-  2. Within the repository, navigate to `app.js` and open that file to view the application source code.
+  2. Within the repository, navigate to the `app.js` file and click on it to open the application source code.

   3. Locate the comment starting in line 99: `// tradeoff analytics REST call - here`.
   Copy the code below under that line: